 - Allocations based on the grade level of the student (e.g. high school students receive more funding per pupil than elementary school students); or

-These are some examples of methodologies that would meet the SNS requirement since each example is neutral as to whether a school is a Title I school.
+These are some examples of methodologies that would meet the supplement, not supplant requirement since each example is neutral as to whether a school is a Title I school.
 When an LEA meets the above methodology determination, all school-level expenses are supplemental.

-LEAs must also meet the SNS methodology determination regarding the funds retained at the LEA-level.
+LEAs must also meet the supplement, not supplant methodology determination regarding the funds retained at the LEA-level.
 When an LEA uses state and local funds for LEA-wide expenditures, the LEA must also demonstrate that the LEA is allocating the state and local funds to Title I schools on the same basis as non-Title I schools.

-For example, an LEA wants to start Science, Technology, Engineering, and Mathematics (STEM) enrichment programs across the LEA and plans to use state funds to fund the program in non-Title I schools and Title I funds to fund the program in the Title I schools.
-This would be a SNS violation because the LEA is not providing state funds to the Title I schools on the same basis as the non-Title I schools (in fact in this example, the Title I schools receive none of the state funding), which the SNS requirements prohibit.
-Therefore, the allocation of Title I funds for the STEM program would fail to meet SNS requirement.
+For example, an LEA wants to start Science, Technology, Engineering, and Mathematics (STEM) enrichment programs across the LEA, and plans to use state funds to fund the program in non-Title I schools and Title I funds to fund the program in the Title I schools.
+This would be a supplement, not supplant violation because the LEA is not providing state funds to the Title I schools on the same basis as the non-Title I schools (in fact in this example, the Title I schools receive none of the state funding), which the supplement, not supplant requirements prohibit.
+Therefore, the allocation of Title I funds for the STEM program would fail to meet supplement, not supplant requirement.

 Accordingly, when there is an LEA-wide initiative, for any purpose, the LEA must make sure that the non-federal funds are neutrally distributed and then the Title I funds are used for supplementary purposes for the Title I schools.

 Title I, Part A Authorized Use of Funds